 Finding our rehearsal venue

-Join us any Wednesday evening at 7.30pm at the Trinity Methodist Church, Brewery Road, Woking, Surrey GU21 4LH.
+Join us any Wednesday evening during term time at 7.30pm at the Trinity Methodist Church, Brewery Road, Woking, Surrey GU21 4LH.

 If you would like to find out more, please e-mail: firstname.lastname@example.org, telephone: 01483 756670 or just fill in the form below: